Duo with links to Comanchero gang guilty over 'execution' killing of Auckland man and attempted murder of wife

 "You don't make that much driving [a] truck.
 It had to be something dodgy he was doing," Yolanda said.

-Tu'uheava new gang connections led him to take the cash to what he thought was a meeting involving "some new guys" who were associates of the Comancheros, the court heard.
+Tu'uheava's new gang connections led him to take the cash to what he thought was a meeting involving "some new guys" who were associates of the Comancheros, the court heard.

 The group met Tu'uheava and his wife at a McDonald's in South Auckland before they later drove to Greenwood Rd in Māngere.